 - Master pages: This new feature will allow merchants to define the content that will appear on multiple pages, and apply changes to all pages under a specific page type, simply by editing the master page.

 - Content portability: Content will no longer be stored in themes.
-Merchants will no longer have to duplicate their themes to make changes to their store, and will be able to switch between themes without transferring their content manually.
+Merchants will no longer have to duplicate their themes to make changes to their store, and will be able to more easily switch between themes without transferring their content manually.

-While merchants will have access to these updates later this year, Shopify Partners can learn more by visiting our technical documentation.
+Shopify Partners can learn more by visiting our technical documentation.
 Developers can also start exploring these changes with the Sections API in developer preview.
 You can find everything you need to get started in our changelog.
 Closer to merchant availability, we’ll also share the new UI.

 [Coming Soon] Checkout app extensions: Subscriptions